 But the Italian musician Giovanni Maria Pala discovered a much more compelling secret message.
-He claims that Da Vinci hid musical notes in "The Last Supper" that, when read from left to right, correspond to a 40-second hymn that sounds like a requiem.
+He claims Da Vinci hid musical notes in "The Last Supper" that, when read from left to right, correspond to a 40-second hymn that sounds like a requiem.

 In 2007, Pala created a melody from the notes that were hidden in the scene.
 You can listen to this supposed melody that Da Vinci left hidden here.

-Order a replica of The Last Supper made by professional artists.
+Commission a replica of The Last Supper made by professional artists.

-"The Creation of Adam" is probably the most famous of the nine biblical panels that Michelangelo painted on the ceiling of the Sistine Chapel.
+"The Creation of Adam" is probably the most famous of the nine Biblical panels that Michelangelo painted on the ceiling of the Sistine Chapel.
 But did you know that the scene could contain the image of a hidden brain?

 Michelangelo was an expert in human anatomy.
 At 17, the great Renaissance artist had a job dissecting corpses in the churchyard.
 According to neuroanatomy experts Ian Suk and Rafael Tamargo, the painter placed some carefully hidden illustrations of certain body parts on the ceiling of the Sistine Chapel.

-If you look at the shroud that surrounds God in "The Creation of Adam," you will see that Michelangelo could reproduce an anatomical illustration of the human brain.
+If you look at the shroud that surrounds God in "The Creation of Adam", you will see that Michelangelo could reproduce an anatomical illustration of the human brain.

 Suk and Tamargo believe that Michelangelo intended the brain to represent the idea that God was endowing Adam not only with life, but also with knowledge and the ability to reason.

-Order a replica of The Creation of Adam made by professional artists.
+Commission a replica of The Creation of Adam made by professional artists.

-Secrets of The Separation of Light from Darkness - Michelangelo
+Secrets of the Separation of Light from Darkness - Michelangelo

-Secrets of Cafe Terrace at Night - Vincent Van Gogh
+Secrets of Café Terrace at Night - Vincent Van Gogh

-Secrets of The Prophet Zechariah - Michelangelo
+Secrets of the Prophet Zacharias - Miguel Angel

 Rabbi Benjamin Blech of Yeshiva University told ABC News: "This is perhaps the key to understanding Michelangelo's courage, Michelangelo's true feelings towards the Pope, and the fact that Michelangelo did not hesitate to present us with messages that could have been offensive."

 Zechariah is perhaps one of the most interesting apocalyptic prophets, who predicted the end of the world or, as he would prefer to say, the day of the Lord.
-Miguel Angel makes Zacarías catch the viewer with his emblematic figure.
+Miguel Angel makes Zacarías capture the viewer with his emblematic figure.